feperrella/Integrate-Elementor-Form-with-Mailster/readme.txt

 == Frequently Asked Questions ==

 = What do I need to use this plugin? =
-* Mailster - Email Newsletter Plugin for WordPress
+* Mailster - Email Newsletter Plugin for WordPress 2.0 or higher
-* Elementor
+* Elementor 2.9 or higher
-* Elementor Pro
+* Elementor Pro 2.9 or higher

 = How to Setup =
-Just rename the respective field ID's from the Elementor Form to: email, firstname and lastname.
-The only required field is email for the automatic subscription to Mailster to work.
+* Add fields to your form.
+* Update the ID of each field to the names you prefer.
+* Add in Mailster Action.
+* Add Custom Fields as desired inside the Mailster tab.
+* Fill each custom field with the respective Form Field ID named before.
+That's it!

 == Screenshots ==
 1. Update the ID Field on the form.
+2. Inside Mailster tab, update the Field ID with the corresponding custom field.

 == Changelog ==

 = 1.1.3 - 2020/10/07 =
-- Added compatibility with elementor 2.9 since 3.0 changed core functionalities.
+- Fix dependecies check.

 = 1.1.2 - 2020/09/30 =
 - Added compatibility with elementor 2.9 since 3.0 changed core functionalities.